 The City contributes to the plan based on the budgeted contribution, which is actuarially determined based on the prior valuation.
-The City's budgeted contribution for the year beginning July 1, 2015 is \$7,158,000.
-The City paid the entire contribution amount during the year ended June 30, 2016.
+The City's budgeted contribution for the year beginning July 1, 2017 is \$8,275,000 as determined by Hooker & Holcombe.
+The City paid the entire contribution amount during the year ended June 30, 2018.
 Any variance between the budgeted contribution and the actual valuation results are provided for in an adjustment to future year past service payments.
 The collective bargaining agreement, effective July 1, 2002, removed the City's requirement to make a minimum contribution equal to 7% of active members' salary.
-The City's contribution per the actuarial determination as of July 1, 2016 for the fiscal year ending June 30, 2017 is \$8,275,000.
+The City's contribution per the actuarial determination by Hooker & Holcombe as of July 1, 2018 for the fiscal year ending June 30, 2019 is \$8,711,000.
 Beginning in 2012, the City contributes to the Fund at the beginning of each fiscal year.